mandarini/nyc-mfe-demo/README.md

 1. **Module Federation HMR works seamlessly** with both Webpack and Rspack
 2. **Nx eliminates bundler configuration complexity** for both options
-3. **Rspack provides significant performance benefits** with zero config overhead
+3. **Rspack provides a modern bundling alternative** with zero config overhead
 4. **Migration between bundlers is trivial** when using Nx
 5. **Developer productivity benefits** are maintained regardless of bundler choice